Butterflies are one of nature’s most beautiful and delicate creatures, and Missouri is a great place to observe them in their natural habitat.

 The Monarch butterfly is one of the most well-known butterflies in Missouri.

-Known for its vibrant orange and black wings, you can’t believe the Monarch is also known for its long-distance migration to Mexico yearly.
+Known for its vibrant orange and black wings, you won’t believe the Monarch is also known for its long-distance migration to Mexico yearly.

-In Missouri, they can be found in meadows, prairies, and near milkweed plants, the sole food source for Monarch caterpillars.
+In Missouri, they can be found in meadows and prairies, near milkweed plants, and are the sole food source for monarch caterpillars.

 Seeing a Monarch butterfly is always a treat for nature enthusiasts and gardeners.